 Gynecomastia can be classified by location, size, cell type or age.
 Although not a medical term, moobs, the contraction of man boobs, has become a common term for gynecomastia.
 If you remember what gynecomastia means, moobs is technically more accurate.
 Here are some common medical terms for gynecomastia, and there are many more:

-Below are the common methods of male breast reduction used to treat gynecomastia.
-It is different than Female Breast Reduction Surgery.
-These are only a guide.
-Specific recommendations can be made only after a careful medical history and a focused physical examination.
-If you want specific information, call our Gynecomastia Specialist, Dr. Joseph Mele, at his Walnut Creek Plastic Surgery office, (925) 943-6353, to schedule your private, confidential consultation.
+Below are listed the most common methods of Gynecomastia Reduction.
+Male Breast Reduction is different than Female Breast Reduction Surgery.
+The methods of gynecomastia reduction listed range from minor liposuction to complicated skin and gland reductions that may involve removing the nipple and areolae and replacing them higher on the chest.
+Dr. Mele will recommend specific procedures after a careful medical history and a focused physical examination are completed.
+If you want more information, call our Gynecomastia Specialist, Dr. Joseph Mele, in his Walnut Creek Plastic Surgery office, at (925) 943-6353, and schedule your private, confidential consultation.
 Alternatively, you can also use our convenient contact form.

 Liposuction is effective for removing fat.
 A minimal incision is sufficient for fat removal.
-As long as the skin tone is good, liposuction is the preferred surgical option for treating pseudogynecomastia.
-Tumescent liposuction is the most commonly used method of treatment, and it can be preformed on an outpatient basis.
+As long as the skin tone is good, liposuction is the preferred Gynecomastia Reduction Surgery option for treating pseudogynecomastia.
+Tumescent Liposuction is the most commonly used method of treatment, and it can be preformed on an outpatient basis.
 Liposuction is not effective for the removal of the tough glandular tissue which frequently develops beneath the areola.
 To remove purely glandular gynecomastia, glandular resection is most effective.

-The firm glandular tissue that develops beneath the areola requires direct excision for removal.
-A small curved incision is hidden along the lower edge of the areola, and the gynecomastia tissue is directly removed.
-A layer of subcutaneous tissue is preserved beneath the areola to prevent indentation of the nipple, and the removal is tapered at the edges to maintain a smooth contour.
-When the gynecomastia also consists of adipose tissue that extends significantly past the edges of the areola, liposuction is used to remove the fat and further feather the edges.
+The firm, glandular tissue that develops beneath the areola requires direct excision for removal.
+The best method of Male Breast Reduction Surgery for dense, subareolar gynecomastia is via a small, curved incision.
+An opening is made from four to eight o-clock, which is hidden along the lower edge of the pigmented areola.
+The Gynecomastia tissue is removed, and a layer of subcutaneous tissue is preserved beneath the areola to prevent indentation of the nipple.
+By tapering the edges of the gland while it's removed, a smooth contour is created.
+When the gynecomastia also consists of adipose tissue, the fat often extends significantly past the edges of the pigmented skin of the areola.
+In these cases, Liposuction is used to remove the excess and further feather the edges.

 Often gynecomastia has both glandular and fatty components.
 The two methods above can be combined to give you optimal results.
 As long as the skin tone is good, liposuction combined with direct glandular resection, can safely and effectively reduce the chest, and create a more masculine contour.